sagilaufer1992/env0-vault-plugin/README.md

 # env0-vault-plugin
-A plugin for fetching secrets from vault
+A plugin for fetching secrets from Hasicorp's Vault